stratapp/stratapp-website/_blog/radical-transparency-suits-all-generations-not-only-millennials.md

 Top-down leadership and control does not motivate millennials.
 I’d argue it didn’t really motivate X-Gen either, but they towed the line, stayed with their employer for 3+ years and got their work done.

-Progressive leaders, including X-Gen and Baby Boomers, are more than ready to embrace org-wide engagement and radical transparency.
+Progressive leaders, including X-Gen and Baby Boomers, are ready to embrace org-wide engagement and radical transparency.
 Not just to please millennials.
-Progressive leaders have seen firsthand the power of social and work collaboration in small teams - usually the product, digital marketing and tech teams in their companies.
+Progressive leaders have already seen first hand the power of social and work collaboration in small teams - usually the product, digital marketing and tech teams in their companies.

 ## Achieving Radical Transparency at Work